Legislative Research Commission: Composition

 The LRC is composed of 16 legislators, drawn from the leadership of the Kentucky House of Representatives and the Kentucky Senate.
 The President of the Kentucky Senate and the Speaker of the Kentucky House of Representatives serve as co-chairs.
 The agency is run on a day-to-day basis by a director, and staffed by nearly 400 full-time employees.
 During each regular session, the number of staff members temporarily increases to nearly 600.

-The current director is Jay Hartz, former Chief Clerk of the Kentucky Senate as well as former deputy chief of staff and director of legislative operations for the senate president's office.
+The current director is Katie C. Comstock, who assumed the office on August 1, 2026.
+Prior to becoming director, she was a longtime LRC senior staff member and former head of the Kentucky Administrative Office of the Courts.

 History

 Creation

 In 1922, Governor Edwin P. Morrow proposed the creation of an efficiency commission in order to study the branches of state government and make recommendations to increase their efficiency.
-This commission reported its finding and recommendation to Morrow as well as the General Assembly in January 1924, among them being the creation of a legislative reference bureau.
+This commission reported its findings and recommendations to Morrow as well as the General Assembly in January 1924, among them being the creation of a legislative reference bureau.
+Afterwards, an "extra help" joint resolution was adopted by both chambers to employ an unspecified number of employees for each chamber, with the House being allocated $7,000 and the Senate allocated $6,000.
+However, this measure was struck down by the Kentucky Court of Appeals as unconstitutional.
+Justice Richard Priest Dietzman writing for the court's majority lamented how overburdened the legislature had become, but emphasized that the text of the state constitution did not permit the expansion of direct legislative employees beyond those outlined such as the sergeant-at-arms, clerks, etc.

 In 1936, The Legislative Council was created by the Government Reorganization Act to assist in bill drafting and legislative research.
 Considered the precursor to the modern LRC, the council was composed of five senators appointed by the lieutenant governor (who served as chair), five representatives appointed by the speaker of the house (who served as vice chair), five administrative officials appointed by the governor, and the governor themself.
 However, it was provided little direction, was allocated no funds, and provided little material aid to lawmakers.
 It was managed by a part-time director as well as eight full-time staff members until 1944, after which it employed no staff.
 The same year, Speaker Harry Lee Waterfield proposed an expansion of the council's duties to include meetings during the legislative interims as well as a return of professional full-time staffers and $100,000 in funds.

 During the 1948 Kentucky General Assembly, Majority Floor Leader John C. Watts sponsored House Bill 64, an act which officially created the Legislative Research Commission.
 On February 27, it was signed into law by Governor Earle Clements.